’90s Teen Books: The Paperbacks We Passed Around

 Even now, when I scroll past an old book cover or spot a yellowed spine at a thrift store, I can feel that same spark I did as a kid — the rush before page one, the dread of the final chapter.

 Those stories might’ve been written for teenagers, but the magic never really aged out.
 It just waited for us to remember.
-And when we weren’t lost in those paperback worlds, the controversial books that defined Gen X were there to remind us that reading could do more than entertain — it could make us think.

 Related Posts